Chaintech-Network/Kmp-cryptocurrency-market/README.md

-#Binance App Clone(Market) Using KMP and Compose Multiplatform
+# Binance App Clone(Market Section) Using KMP & Compose Multiplatform

 This is a Binance App Clone(Market) built using Kotlin Multiplatform & Compose Multiplatform UI that works on Android, iOS platforms.